WassimBeltaief/Loupe/README.md

 ### What you get on failure

-A failing assertion throws a `LoupeAssertionError` carrying the blame and cost for the composable under test, and the end of the run prints one compact report — in Logcat on device and in the Gradle console in CI:
+A failing assertion throws a `LoupeAssertionError` carrying the blame and cost for the composable under test, and the end of the run prints one compact report, in Logcat on device and in the Gradle console in CI:

 ```